akiraux/Akira/README.md

 <!--- [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.akiraux.akira) -->

 ## Get it from Flathub!
-As soon as Akira will reach a more stable version, an official Flatpack release will be avaialable from FlatHub.
+As soon as Akira will reach a more stable version, an official Flatpack release will be available from FlatHub.

 ## Get it from the SnapCraft store!
-As soon as Akira will reach a more stable version, an official Snap package will be avaialable from SnapCraft store.
+As soon as Akira will reach a more stable version, an official Snap package will be available from SnapCraft store.

 ## Install it from source
 You can install Akira by compiling it from the source, here's the list of dependencies required: